 The Property is located at the southern most end of the Riverlea Industrial Area in the South East of Hamilton and is under a long term lease to Livestock Improvement Corporation Limited (LIC).

 LIC has been established since 1909 and is a high quality lessee counterparty.
 It has assets of over $320 million, annual turnover of approximately $200 million, and is one of the oldest farming co-operatives in New Zealand.

 The Property is key to LIC’s core dairy herd improvement and diagnostic businesses and comprises both laboratory and office spaces.
 The laboratory spaces include a diagnostic facility in the older building and a new herd testing facility in the newer building.

 Livestock Improvement Corporation Limited (LIC)

-To request an Information Memorandum (IM) and register your interest in this offer, please fill in your details.
+To request more information and register your interest in this offer, please fill in your details.

-By requesting an IM, you agree to receiving further email communications from MyFarm about this offer.
+By requesting more information, you agree to receiving further email communications from MyFarm about this offer.
 You can unsubscribe from the mailing list at any time if you are no longer interested.